rvenkatraman02/Generative-AI/README.md

 - Focus on prompt engineering for improved chatbot interactions.

 ## Technologies Used
+- Python
-- Python, Microsoft Azure Cloud, Databricks workspace, Vector database.
+- Microsoft Azure Cloud
+- Databricks workspace
+- Vector database

 ## Additional Information
 Includes setup and testing documentation, with insights into Azure, LangChain, and RAG usage.